Fatty Liver Syndrome in Puppies and Kittens

-When a condition is labeled a syndrome there are multiple causes and we usually do not know why it happened in one kitten or puppy and not in another.
-That does not mean we do not know how to prevent it from happening!
+Any condition that is labeled a syndrome has multiple causes, and we usually do not know why it occurs in one kitten or puppy and not in another.
+However, this does not mean we do not know how to prevent fatty liver from happening.

-Fatty liver syndrome is not a diagnosis and there is a primary cause of the disease!
-Fatty liver syndrome is strongly related to anorexia, often occurring after a stressful event or illness.
+Although there are multiple causes, fatty liver syndrome is strongly related to anorexia, often occurring after a stressful event or illness.
 Anything that causes a lean puppy to go off food can cause mobilization of fat and the accumulation of fat inside the liver cells.
 Once the body mobilizes fat faster than the liver can process, the liver becomes stuffed with fat and can’t function.
-Fatty liver syndrome results.
+At this point, the puppy or kitten goes downhill fast.
+Fatty liver syndrome is the result.

-Hypoglycemia is very common in small toy breeds and lean muscle breeds where the liver is small and muscle stores are limited.
-Yorkies and Maltese are over represented with fatty liver syndrome but all lean small breeds can develop fatty liver syndrome if they go off feed.
+Hypoglycemia is very common in small lean muscle breeds where energy stores are limited.
+Yorkies and Maltese are overrepresented with fatty liver syndrome, but all lean small breeds can develop fatty liver syndrome if they go off food.
 Undersized kittens of any cat breed are at risk of fatty liver syndrome.

 Puppies and kittens are lethargic and slow to respond.
 As it progresses they may vomit, have mental dullness and drink lots of water.
 These babies are often weak and anemic.

-Diagnosis is done on liver biopsy or post mortem neither is a good option.
-If your babies are off food it's worth your time preventing fatty liver syndrome as a precaution.
+Diagnosis is determined through liver biopsy or postmortem; neither is a good option.
+If your babies are off food, it's worth your time to take steps to prevent fatty liver syndrome.

-No specific treatment for fatty liver but we can save them if we get the nutrition right!
+Although there is no specific treatment for fatty liver, we can save them if we get the nutrition right!

-- There is a cause and if known, treating or removing that cause is important to success.
+- If the cause is known, treating or removing that cause is important for success.

 - Fatty liver babies usually drink lots of water when recovering.
-Give them "Puppy Gatorade" instead of water to correct their electrolyte balance and give them a small amount of energy.
-Works great in kittens as well!
-To make "Puppy Gatorade" add one 2.26 oz. packet (both sides) of RE-SORB® to one gallon of water.
+Giving them "Puppy Gatorade" instead of water will give them a small amount of energy and correct their electrolyte balance.
+Works great in kittens, as well!
+To make "Puppy Gatorade" add one 2.26 oz. packet (both sides) of Re-Sorb® to one gallon of water.

-- Modify nutrition to a high energy, protein rich diet.
-That will prevent fasting hypoglycemia and resulting lipidosis.
-Tube feeding is helpful but begin with smaller amounts of high digestible food.
-All meat baby food goes through an oral syringe and is easy to feed.
+- Modify nutrition to a high fat, protein rich diet.
+This will prevent fasting hypoglycemia and resulting lipidosis.
+Tube feeding is helpful but begin with smaller amounts of highly digestible food.
+All-meat baby food goes through an oral syringe and is easy to feed.

-- Often my first feeding is 1 cc of "Puppy Gatorade" per pound (i.e. if the pet weighs 2 pounds then the dose is 2 cc of "Puppy Gatorade").
+- Often the first feeding is 1 ml of "Puppy Gatorade" per pound (i.e. if the pet weighs 2 pounds, then the dose is 2 ml of "Puppy Gatorade").

-- Feed no more than 1 cc of "Puppy Gatorade" per pound every hour at first, then double the dose after six feedings and feed every four hours working them into eating again.
+- Feed no more than 1 ml of all-meat baby food per pound every 30 minutes at first; then double the dose after six feedings and feed every two hours, working them into eating again.

 - Dr. B